 Step inside the president's plane with this Air Force One replica

-The image of the commander-in-chief and first lady emerging with a wave from Air Force One is among the most indelible of any American presidency, and now, people outside the first family have a chance to recreate that shot, and get a behind-the-scenes peek at the world's most famous Boeing 747.
-A new Air Force One replica, currently on display in Rhode Island until the end of October and headed next to New York, meticulously recreates many of the details inside the aircraft.
+Now, people outside the first family have a chance to recreate that shot.
+They can get a behind-the-scenes peek at the world's most famous Boeing 747.
+A new Air Force One replica is currently on display in Rhode Island.
+It is there until the end of October.
+Then it is headed to New York.
+It precisely recreates many of the details inside the aircraft.

-The Air Force One Experience is the brainchild of Ari Scharf, who says he hopes to inspire an appreciation for democracy, the right to vote.
+The Air Force One Experience is the brainchild of Ari Scharf.
+He says he hopes to inspire an appreciation for democracy and the right to vote.
 And he hopes to inspire appreciation for the United States.

-There are other ways to experience Air Force One: The Ronald Reagan Presidential Library in Simi Valley, California, for example, has an earlier, smaller Boeing 707 version on display.
-But Scharf said he wanted to recreate the current, 747 Air Force One, because it is a modern marvel that allows the president to travel within his own domain.
+There are other ways to experience Air Force One.
+Yo can visit the Ronald Reagan Presidential Library in Simi Valley, California.
+It has an earlier, smaller Boeing 707 version on display.
+But Scharf said he wanted to recreate the current, 747 Air Force One, because it is a modern marvel.
+It allows the president to travel within his own domain.

-Inside the plane, visitors can peek inside the president's bedroom, recreated here with two twin beds.
+Inside the plane, visitors can peek inside the president's bedroom.
+It is recreated here with two twin beds.
 They can imagine cabinet secretaries gathered in a conference room, or the president sitting at his desk.
 A small sitting area serves as a mobile medical clinic.
-The second floor of the plane, including the cockpit, is off-limits.
+The second floor of the plane is off-limits.
+This includes the cockpit.

 "We built this for kids, but we're finding that adults are enjoying this as well.
 I didn't expect to see all these adults coming without kids," Scharf said.

-While the 747 is fully functional, and Scharf would not rule out flying it sometime, it is due to travel by barge to New York.
+The 747 is fully functional and Scharf would not rule out flying it sometime.
+But, it is due to travel by barge to New York.

 Still unfinished is the back of the airplane, in an area where the press sits on the real Air Force One.
 The replica will instead use the space for a learning center for school groups, Scharf said.
 The work should be finished before it opens in New York at a yet-to-be announced location next summer, Scharf said.

 Only the president and his family are allowed through the front door of the real Air Force One.
-Perhaps that's why the front door seemed to be the biggest attraction one recent day, with visitors snapping selfies and getting each other to pose in front of the presidential seal.
+Perhaps that's why the front door seemed to be the biggest attraction one recent day.
+Visitors snapped selfies of themselves and got each other to pose in front of the presidential seal.

-"Your average person would never get the chance to do that," Ken Martin, of Plymouth, England, said shortly after taking photos with his friends on the rolling staircase.
+"Your average person would never get the chance to do that," said Ken Martin, of Plymouth, England.
+He was taking photos with his friends on the rolling staircase.

 Alysia Palmisciano, of Moosup, Connecticut, came with her four children.
-She homeschools her oldest son, Riley, 6, and she used their visit as an opportunity to talk with him about the presidency and what it means.
+She homeschools her oldest son, Riley who is six.
+She used their visit as an opportunity to talk with him about the presidency and what it means.

 "A lot of people never get this close to Air Force One," she said.
 "It's pretty cool."